martejulie/fluid-flow-in-astrocyte-networks-analysis/README.md

 ## Reproducing the results of the paper

-To reproduce Figures 2 -- 6 from the paper, run `reproduce_main_results.py`
+To reproduce Figures 2 - 6 from the paper, run `reproduce_main_results.py`
 from the src folder.
-Note that this might run for a few of days on a normal computer.
+Note that this might run for a few days on a normal computer.